 I believe that GIM draws together many of my skills and life experiences, including knowledge of the classical music repertoire, interest in personal development, a love of depth psychology, training in Jungian clinical concepts, and experience and knowledge of music therapy.

-I can offer in person and online sessions, and work in London and Gloucestershire
+I can offer in-person sessions in London and Stroud Gloucestershire,

 Skype Supervision and the liminal in the ‘journey of two’ published by Approaches Internatioanl Journal, 2020. http://approaches.gr/radoje-r20200228